 Invisalign and metal braces tend to be the most common orthodontic treatments.
 However, there are other options.

-- At-home clear aligners: Remote clear aligners have the lowest average cost of all orthodontic treatments.
-The average price for braces treatment with clear aligners varies greatly but can be anywhere from $80 to $300 per month.
+- At-home clear aligners: Remote clear aligners offer the lowest average cost, ranging from $80 to $300 per month.

 Your orthodontic practice likely offers monthly payment plans to those without insurance.
 If you can request to have your payment period extended, you could pay less each month, over a longer period of time.